istqborg/istqb_product_base/example-document/02-markdown-guidelines.md

 If your table overflows a page, make sure that all columns with long texts are specified as `----`, not as `---:`, `:---`, or `:--:`.

-You may also use parameter `rows` to produce multi-row cells:
+You may also use parameter `rows` and `cells` to produce multi-row and multi-column cells:

 ``` md
 | Clause | ISO/IEC 25010:2023 | ISO/IEC 25010:2011 | Notes |